Citco: History

 Citco is a large privately owned global hedge fund administrator.
 It is headquartered in Tortola in the British Virgin Islands.
 It is the world's largest hedge fund administrator.
 Citco was founded in 1948.

 In 1965, the Sandoz Family Foundation made a substantial equity investment in Citco.

 In 1999, Citco purchased a majority interest in Quaker Securities Inc., a private institutional brokerage firm in Valley Forge, Pennsylvania.

 In 2005, an investor group including the Smeets Family Trust acquired a controlling interest in Citco from the Sandoz Family Foundation, which retained a minority ownership position and a seat on the Citco board.
 Christopher Smeets, CEO, and Citco's management team continued to operate the business.

 In 2010, Citco purchased the trust company operation of Wells Fargo in the Cayman Islands.

 Operations

 Citco in 2005 represented the largest global service provider to hedge funds, administering $250 billion in assets from 40 offices around the world.
 Citco also served as custodian for $150 billion in hedge fund assets.
 Citco also provided corporate and private client fiduciary services to multinational companies, financial institutions, and their professional advisors.
 Citco provided corporate/fiduciary, fund administration, brokerage, banking, and data processing services.
 In 2011, Citco had 2,000 hedge fund clients.

-In 2017, Citco had over 6,200 employees worldwide in Europe, North America, Australasia, and the Caribbean and in 2018 after 5 per cent growth it managed over $1 trillion in assets under administration.
+In 2017, Citco had over 6,200 employees worldwide in Europe, North America, Australia, Asia, and the Caribbean and in 2018 after 5 per cent growth it managed over $1 trillion in assets under administration.